 First, the Soviets had themselves established the right to orbit satellites across national boundaries by launching Sputnik 1 in 1957.
 Then, during the early 1960s the Soviets gained parity with U.S. reconnaissance capabilities when they developed their own intelligence satellites.
-As Soviet Premier Nikita Khrushchev reportedly told Charles DeGaulle at the 1960 Paris Four Power Summit, "Airplanes nyet; Sputniks, OK."
-By 1963 Soviet Premier Khrushchev told an interviewer that onsite inspection was no longer a barrier to an arms control agreement because the "function can now be assumed by satellites."
+As Soviet Premier Nikita Khrushchev reportedly told Charles DeGaulle at the 1960 Paris Four Power Summit, "Airplanes nyet; Sputniks, OK."4 By 1963 Khrushchev told an interviewer that on-site inspection was no longer a barrier to an arms control agreement because the "function can now be assumed by satellites."
 (Klass, 1972, p.
 31)

 Because both the United States and the Soviet Union accepted satellite reconnaissance (or realized they could not prevent it), overhead systems became the natural solution for monitoring an arms control agreement that both governments wanted.
-Thus, Article V of the 1971 Strategic Arms Limitation Agreement (SALT) said that "each Party shall use national technical means of verification," referring to IMINT and SIGINT, usually collected through overhead systems.
+Thus, Article V of the 1971 interim agreement from the Strategic Arms Limitation Agreement (SALT I) said that "each Party shall use national technical means of verification," referring to IMINT and SIGINT, usually collected by overhead systems.